WiIIiam278/Velocitab/docs/Config-File.md

 ## Details
 ### Server Groups
-Which formatting to use for a player's TAB list is determined by the group they are on.
+Which formatting and the header/footer to use for a player's TAB list is determined by the group of servers they are currently connected to.
 See [[Server Groups]] for more information.

 ### Formatting
 Velocitab supports the full range of modern color formatting, including RGB colors and gradients, through either MineDown or MiniMessage syntax.
 See [[Formatting]] for more information.